Tyler Lafauci

-Tyler Lafauci (born February 9, 1952) is a former American football player for the LSU Tigers of Louisiana State University (LSU).
+Tyler Lafauci (born February 9, 1952) is an American former football player for the LSU Tigers of Louisiana State University (LSU).
 Mainly playing as an offensive guard, Lafauci was a first-team All-American his senior season in 1973.
 He was also a first-team All-Southeastern Conference selection in 1973 as well as a second-team selection in 1972.
 Lafauci also occasionally played as a defensive lineman.

 Lafauci was born in New Orleans, Louisiana, and attended De La Salle High School there, where as a senior he was a class triple-A all-state selection as both an offensive and defensive guard and was named the state's outstanding lineman.
 After college, he became a physical therapist in Baton Rouge.
 In 1983, Lafauci was inducted into the LSU Athletic Hall of Fame.